We teach people how to pay attention. We connect people to the earth. We build economic solidarity.

 For a glimpse of the spirit of Holistic Wellness Circle, see this short video:

-- Active circle membership means (1) attending at least two circles per month and (2) embodying the four agreements during circle participation: loving speech, deep listening, no fixing, and confidentiality.
+- Active circle membership means attending at least two circles per month and embodying the four agreements with circle members: loving speech, deep listening, no fixing, and confidentiality.

 - Members become eligible for Freedom Fund loans after completing four circles.
-Maximum loan amounts are based on number of circles completed // Loan amounts depend on number of circles completed:
+Loan amounts depend on number of circles completed:

 - 4 $2,500